aws/aws-lambda-dotnet/Docs/lambda-annotations-design.md

 To keep the logic of our Lambda functions simple we will abstract the actual math operations into its own `ICalculatorService` type.
 The implementation will be registered into the dependency injection.

-Like ASP.NET Core we will register a “startup” class.
+Like ASP .NET Core we will register a `startup` class.
 This is a class that has methods for configuring the services and the request pipeline.
-To keep the experience similar the user can write a “startup” class and indicated it is the startup class by adding the **LambdaStartup** attribute.
-Here is an example of a “startup” class for our calculator project.
+To keep the experience similar the user can write a `startup` class and indicated it is the startup class by adding the **LambdaStartup** attribute.
+Here is an example of a `startup` class for our calculator project.

 ```csharp